-Suppose that you are interested in how long the airplanes wait in the queue.
-Suppose that you also want to model the takeoff in some detail instead of using a statistical distribution during runway usage.
+Suppose that you want to measure how long the average car waits in a queue for its turn to fill its tank at a busy gas station.
+Suppose that you also want to model the motion of the car by solving differential equations.
 You can use a combination of time-based simulation and discrete-event simulation, where:

 The discrete-event aspect controls the queuing behavior

 One or more discrete-event systems can coexist with time-based systems in a Simulink model.
 This coexistence facilitates the simulation of sophisticated hybrid systems.
 You can pass signals from time-based components/systems to and from discrete-event components/systems modeled with SimEvents blocks.
 The combination of time- and event-based modeling facilitates the simulation of large-scale systems that incorporate smaller subsystems from multiple environments.
-An example of a large-scale system might have physical modeling for continuous-time systems, such as electrical systems, which communicate via a channel modeled as a discrete-event system.
+An example of a large-scale system has physical modeling for continuous-time systems, such as electrical systems, which communicate via a channel modeled as a discrete-event system.
 A Simulink model can also contain a purely discrete-event system with no time-based components when modeling event-based processes.
 These systems are common in models that represent logistic and manufacturing systems.